Learning how to recover from stroke can be overwhelming sometimes, but you came to the right place.

 1. Become an Expert on All Possible Stroke Side Effects

-The biggest mistake: Leaving room for surprise with possible side effects
+The biggest mistake: Leaving room for surprise with possible stroke side effects

-The size and location of stroke has a significant impact on the side effects that will develop.
 Every stroke is different, and every recovery will be different.
-Staying on top of all possible stroke side effects is a must.
+Therefore, staying on top of all possible stroke side effects is a must.

-For example, a left-hemisphere stroke that damages the language center of the brain can result in aphasia, a language disorder.
-On the other hand, a right-hemisphere stroke that damages the emotion center of the brain can result in emotional lability, an emotional disorder.
+For example, a left side stroke that damages the language center of the brain can result in aphasia, a language disorder.
+On the other hand, a right side stroke that damages the emotion center of the brain can result in emotional lability, an emotional disorder.

-By staying on top of the potential side effects that you may experience, you can avoid panic when something goes wrong.
+Stay on top of the potential side effects so that you can anticipate any obstacles during stroke recovery.

-3. Focus on (Arguably) the Single Most Important Ingredient of Recovery: Repetition
+3. Focus on (Arguably) the Single Most Important Ingredient of Stroke Recovery: Repetition

-The biggest mistake: Forgetting that rehab exercise is about retraining the brain
+The biggest mistake: Forgetting that stroke rehabilitation exercise is about retraining the brain

 4. Know When More Exercise Is Better… And When It’s Not